HERITAGE PROJECT

 At St. Michael’s in Hays, a vitality grant provided full-time ministry for 3 years with the goals of discerning the needs of the community and adapting the ministry of the church to address them.
 The congregation and vicar discerned a need to be “the church for people who have been hurt by the church” and created a plan to “get the word out” about that.
 After 2.5 years, the Sunday attendance grew to more than thirty every week and the weekday engagement, which had not existed before, was 20-30 every week.
 New pledging units joined the community and overall pledge dollars increased.
 After 2.5 years, with the vitality minister gone, the congregation remains stable and is able to call a part-time vicar using its own resources.

-At St. Thomas, Garden City, the congregation speaks English, Spanish and Karen (the native language of the Burmese population).
-A vitality grant has funded a full time bi-lingual minister here for three years and the community has discerned a call to a new bi-lingual leader to carry these ministries forward.
+At St. Thomas, Garden City, the congregation speaks English, Spanish and Karen (the native language of the Sudanese population).
+A vitality grant has funded a full time bi-lingual minister there for three years and the community has discerned a call to a new leader with experience in Latino culture to carry these ministries forward.
 The Rev. Canon Cameron Randle began July 2023.

 At St. Andrew’s in Liberal there is a thriving congregation, but it does not reach the large and growing Latino community.
-Through a vitality grant, the Diocese has called The Rt.
-Rev. Silvestre Romero, formerly the Bishop of Guatemala, to be the Latino Missionary in this community.
-Bishopp.
-Romero began his ministry in October 2023.
+Through a vitality grant, the Diocese has called Jedidiah Montalvo, to be the Latino Missionary in this community beginning October, 2025.

 The Diocese of Western Kansas began life as part of the Diocese of Kansas in 1859 and formed on its own in 1971.

-Inspiring and preserving the legacy of the diocese is an important responsibility for its leaders, clergy, and community members.
+Inspiring and preserving the legacy of the diocese is an important responsibility for our leaders, our clergy, and our community members.
 Here are some ways to inspire and maintain the legacy of a diocese:

 Effective Leadership: Effective leadership is essential to inspire and maintain our diocese's legacy.
 Bishops, priests, and other clergy should lead by example, embodying the teachings they preach and providing guidance to the community.

 Preservation of Tradition: The Diocese of Western Kansas has rich historical traditions.
-Uphold these traditions and customs while adapting to the needs of the modern world.
-Balancing tradition with relevance can help inspire the legacy of the diocese.
+Upholding these traditions and customs while adapting to the needs of the modern world, while balancing tradition with relevance can help ensure the legacy of the diocese.

-Education and Formation: Invest in religious education and formation programs for both children and adults.
-This ensures that the teachings and values of the faith are passed on to future generations.
+Education and Formation: Investment in religious education and formation programs for both children and adults ensures that the teachings and values of the faith are passed on to future generations.

 Outreach and Evangelism: To maintain and expand the legacy of the diocese, outreach and evangelism are vital.
 This involves sharing faith with others, inviting newcomers to join the community, and promoting a welcoming environment.

-Stewardship: Encourage responsible stewardship of the diocese's resources, including financial, human, and physical assets.
+Stewardship: We must continue to encourage responsible stewardship of the diocese's resources, including financial, human, and physical assets.
 This helps ensure the sustainability and growth of the diocese.

-Adaptability: The world is constantly changing, and dioceses must be adaptable to address new challenges and opportunities.
-Embrace innovation while staying true to core values.
+Adaptability: The world is constantly changing, and this diocese must be adaptable to address those new challenges and opportunities.
+We must learn to embrace innovation while staying true to core values.

 Prayer and Worship: Regular prayer and worship services are the heart of any diocese.
-Encourage active participation in these rituals to keep the faith alive and inspire a sense of purpose.
+We encourage attendance and active participation in these rituals to keep the faith alive and inspire a sense of purpose.

-Promote Love and Compassion: Encourage love, compassion, and service to others as central tenets of the diocese's legacy.
+Promote Love and Compassion: Love, compassion, and service to others are central tenets of the diocese's legacy.
 Acts of kindness and charity help strengthen the faith community.

-Celebrate Milestones and Anniversaries: Mark important milestones in the diocese's history with celebrations and events.
+Celebrate Milestones and Anniversaries: We must mark important milestones in the diocese's history with celebrations and events.
 This can instill a sense of pride and connection with the diocese's legacy.

 There are many ways to make a lasting gift to the diocese.
 It is always a good idea to meet with a professional and then your priest or the Bishop.
 Some vehicles for making a gift include: